infotech-group/reflexbox/README.md

 Margin and padding props accept numbers `0-4` for values from the spacing scale `[ 0, 8, 16, 32, 64 ]`.
 Numbers greater than 4 will be used as pixel values.
 Negative values can be used for negative margins.
-Strings can be passed for other CSS values, e.g. `mx='auto'`
+Strings can be passed for special units, and other CSS values, e.g. `mx='auto'`

 - `m`  (number|string) margin based on a scale from 0–4.
 - `mx` (number|string) x-axis margin based on a scale from 0–4.